-Lines are essential for us when drawing in VIGO6.
-Without using lines you are very limited in your drawing options.
-When drawing lines we also often use paths because it simplifies things, both visually and in coding.
+Lines are essential when you draw in VIGO6.
+Without using lines, you are very limited in your drawing options.
+When drawing lines you also often use paths, because it simplifies things, both visually and in coding.

-When ending a path we have different options.
-We need to use one of the different styles which is mentioned and explained below.
+When ending a path you have different options.
+You need to use one of the different styles, which we mention and explain below.

 Draws stroke with current pen.